pfhaupt/progkurs/rust-beginner/session 04/exercises.md

 To get started, you'll need a working Rust environment.
 Open up your go-to editor and follow the instructions in each exercise.
 The difficulty ratings are there to give you an idea of what to expect, based on what you've learned.

 ## Goal
-The goal of these exercises is to familiarize you with Rust's arrays and vectors.
-You'll learn to work with indices, manipulate your first data structures, and gain a basic understanding of how arrays and vectors are used in Rust.

 The goal of these exercises is to familiarize you with Rust's ways of looping.
 You'll learn to work with loops, iterate over your first data structures, and gain a basic understanding of how loops are used in Rust.

 ## Exercise 1: Basic Loop
 ```